Stup Interchange

 Stup Interchange is a cloverleaf interchange in Sarajevo.
 It connects two different routes and some important locations in the largest city in Bosnia and Herzegovina.
-This interchange is the biggest interchange in Balkans after Butila Interchange that is 2 mi away from this interchange.
-Stup Interchange is connecting Sarajevo International Airport with M17 Road, A1 Motorway, Western Sarajevo (Ilidža), Dobrinja, Boljakov Potok, Rajlovac Industrial Zone and Center of city.
+This interchange is the biggest interchange in the Balkans after Butila Interchange that is 2 mi away from it.
+Stup Interchange connects Sarajevo International Airport with the M17 Road, the A1 Motorway, Western Sarajevo (Ilidža), Dobrinja, Boljakov Potok, the Rajlovac Industrial Zone, and the city centre.

-In 2014, the interchange was fully reconstructed for 25 Million € and is one of the most frequented interchanges in the Balkans with more than 60.000 vehicles each day.
+The interchange was fully reconstructed in 2014 for €25 Million, and is one of the most frequented interchanges in the Balkans accommodating more than 60,000 vehicles each day.

-In the middle of the interchange is an important and highly frequented tram station which can be accessed by using modern passenger underpass with escalators.
+In the middle of the interchange is an important and highly frequented tram station which can be accessed by using a passenger underpass with escalators.